 |$ 33,061||$ 35,550|

-Infiniti is holding on to the old, by keeping the outgoing version of its mid-size sport sedan, formerly called the G37 Sedan.
-It's a rather unconventional move, especially for a luxury brand; but it functions as an entry model that will likely be popular for lease deals.
+What was formerly called the G37 Sedan has been carried over to 2015 as the Q40 Sedan.
+It's a rather unconventional move, especially for a luxury brand, to carry over an older model in this way; but it functions as an entry model that will likely be popular for lease deals.

 While those other models (and the Q50, if you count its Q50 Hybrid version) now offer fuel-efficient new powertrains, the Q40 moves forward with what it has -- that's a 328-horsepower, 3.7-liter V-6, with, a seven-speed automatic transmission.
 The engine sounds raspy and simply isn't as smooth as most luxury-car powertrains, and the transmission feels at its best snapping off quick shifts, ordered through the paddle-shifters.
 Add that up with the excellent steering, dynamics, and poise, and the Q40 provides seat-of-the-pants thrills and a certain kind of driver satisfaction that's otherwise possessed only by sports cars and performance coupes.

 Styling-wise, the Q40 still looks handsome and nicely proportioned; but with this version as it stands dating back to the 2007 model year, it's become a little dated in the details.
 Luckily, the sheetmetal was sculpted beautifully in the first place, and it's one of best, timeless designs in this class.
 We'd point to real sports cars as the G37 Sedan's main influence inside.
 With a low seating position and low center console between contoured bucket seats, with a strong beltline that wraps around to the doors, plus big, round dials in a hooded gauge cluster, the G37 sets a sporty tone that you won't forget.
 Top and center, a screen (and supplemental controls beneath) -- about the only interruption to the very purposeful design -- accesses audio and climate functions.